FNALLPC/statistics-das/README.md

 *Hint!
 If you want to cut-and-paste this command in the terminal, highlight the link and copy it as you usually would (Ctrl+c).
 To paste it, use Shift+Ctrl+v*

-Now, in your directory tab, there should be a new directory called `statistics-das`.
+Now go back to the Jupyter directory tab.
+There should be a new directory called `statistics-das`.
 All of the tutorials and exercises are in there.
 Start by clicking on [`setup-libraries.ipynb`](setup-libraries.ipynb) and running it.

 ## Links